WordPress/Requests/CONTRIBUTING.md

 Notes:

 * All code needs to go through peer review.
 Committers may not merge their own PR.
-* PRs should **never be squashed or rebased**.
-This includes when merging.
+* PRs should **never be squashed or rebased**, even when merging.
 Keeping the history is important for tracking motivation behind changes later.

 ## Compatibility